mr4tt/zotbot/README.md

 - [GTD Made Simple: Why I think the Internet needs one more blog post about “Getting Things Done”](https://www.theexclusive.org/2015/11/gtd-made-simple-why-i-think-internet.html) - I’m naturally disorganised, but I have so much stuff to do that out of necessity I get organized.
 (Then more stuff comes and I get disorganised again.)
 The way I get organized is by attempting to follow a system called GTD.
 GTD comes from a book by David Allen called Getting Things Done.
 The book is an unusual read, a mix of management-speak, Zen-sp...

 # design_resources
+- [Dropbox Brand Guidelines](https://brand.dropbox.com/) - At Dropbox, our Brand Guidelines help us infuse everything we make with identity.
+From icons to illustration, logos to language, this collection is the foundation for how Dropbox looks, feels, and sounds like Dropbox.

+- [60fps – UI/UX design animation inspiration for mobile & web apps](https://60fps.design/) - 60fps is a curated collection of UI/UX design animtation and interaction design details from the world’s best iOS, android and web apps.
+It's the perfect source of inspiration for designers and developers.

 - [DESIGNERCIZE](https://designercize.com) - Retro prompt generator for whiteboard design practice.

 - [Humane by Design](https://humanebydesign.com/) - Guidance for designing humane digital products and services focused around digital well-being.